-Laos is Australia’s 99th largest trading partner and joined the World trade organisation in February 2013.
-Australia and Laos are parties to the ASEAN-Australia-New Zealand Free Trade Agreement.
-Australia sent US$62m of goods and service exports to Laos in 2017, made up mostly of water pumps, water parts and civil engineering equipment.
-Imports from Laos were worth US$58m.
+Laos is Australia’s 106th largest trading partner and joined the World Trade Organisation in February 2013.
+Australia and Laos engage in free trade through the ASEAN-Australia-New Zealand Free Trade Agreement.
+Australia sent $65 million of goods and service exports to Laos in 2018, made up mostly of water pumps, water parts, specialised machinery and civil engineering equipment.
+Imports from Laos totalled $57 million.

 Service exports to Laos are negligible.
-Student enrolments in Australian institutions are minuscule although Australia is the favoured destination for those Laotians who do study abroad.
-The Australian government awards scholarships to Laotians for study in areas of developmental importance including education, trade and rural development.
+Student enrolments in Australian institutions are very small, although Australia is considered a favoured destination for Laotians deciding to study abroad.
+The Australian government awards scholarships to Laotians for study in areas of developmental importance, including education, trade and rural development.

-Multilaterals such as the World Bank and ADB are active in education, health, energy, agriculture and other infrastructure development.
-This provides export opportunities for Australian firms specialising in advisory consultancies, tenders and the supply of equipment.
-Data on Australian investment in Laos aren’t readily available.
+Multilaterals such as the World Bank and Asian Development Bank are active in education, health, energy, agriculture and other infrastructure development.
+This provides export opportunities for Australian firms specialising in advisory consultancies, tenders and the supply of machinery and equipment.
+Data on Australian investment in Laos is not readily available.
 But PanAust Limited, through its Laotian subsidiary, invests heavily in natural resources.